Skip to content

 Here the needs and concerns of practitioners who are in service to Business, UX, and Tech exist apart from one another.
 This leaves room for gaps (in understanding, and execution) to manifest, which can negatively impact outcomes, team health, and perhaps even exacerbate feelings of isolation that team members might already be feeling.

 A representation of team specialisations operating from a position of shared understanding.
-Business, UX< and Tech circles overlap with one another.
+Business, UX and Tech circles overlap with one another.
+A representation of team specialisations operating from a position of shared understanding.
+Business, UX and Tech circles overlap with one another.

 Here’s those same three concerns operating when a critical mass of shared understanding has been reached.
 There are less gaps, and practitioners in any one of the three domains have greater overlap with the needs and constraints of that which exists outside their zone.